 Vs. 12.
 Christ confronts this church with unsheathed sword as did the angel to Balaam of old.
 The necessity of severing this unholy union is evident.

-Vs. 13.
-"Satan's seat" - Chaldean priests fleeing before the Persians established their pagan mystic rites in Pergamos.
-The worship consisted in the deification of the emperor.
-Attalus III. priest-king of this cult, left his mantle to Rome and Julius Caesar first assumed the title of Pontifex Maximus, later assumed by the popes.
+The paster that the severing this the system of the paster and the severing the severing worship consisted in the deification of the emperor.
+Attalus III. priost-king of this cult, left his mantle to Rome and Julius Caesar first assumed the title of Pontifex Maximus, later assumed by the popes.
 "Satan's seat" (throne) means that Pergamos was the center of heathen religion.